 Our fairer start mission’s goal is to narrow the outcome gap between children growing up in disadvantage and the national average.
 We have a strong focus on supporting parents/carers of children aged under five.
 Children’s early years are a crucial period of development that lay the foundation for their later cognitive, social, emotional and health outcomes.
 Interventions that support families during the early years have the potential to make a significant positive difference to children’s lives and their long-term educational, employment and health outcomes.

-This project will enable Nesta to learn from successfully scaled parenting interventions, and to inform the development of our own strategy for scaling parenting interventions, as well as informing the work of others working in this field.
+This project enabled Nesta to learn from successfully scaled parenting interventions, and to inform the development of our own strategy for scaling parenting interventions, as well as informing the work of others working in this field.

-Nesta is working with the Behavioural Insights Team (BIT) to review existing research literature on the topic of scaling parenting interventions, and interviewing key stakeholders such as individuals and teams who have developed, implemented and scaled parenting interventions, and experts involved in relevant research and policy areas.
-We will do this by searching articles in databases using keywords to identify interventions that have been scaled.
+Nesta worked with BIT to review existing research literature on the topic of scaling parenting interventions and interview key stakeholders such as individuals and teams who have developed, implemented and scaled parenting interventions, and experts involved in relevant research and policy areas.
+We did this by searching articles in databases using keywords to identify interventions that have been scaled.

-The research will include a range of parenting interventions, such as home visiting, group-based and digital interventions.
-We are particularly interested in parenting interventions that target disadvantaged parents and interventions that support children’s early development, between pregnancy and age five.
+The research included a range of parenting interventions, such as home visiting, group-based and digital interventions.
+We were particularly interested in parenting interventions that target disadvantaged parents and interventions that support children’s early development, between pregnancy and age five.

 Additional project work by Andras Beszterczey, Cameron Knott, Rachel Lim and Anna Bird, all from BIT.